 A better approach is to recognize that these laws are not the answer.
 How difficult is for you as a parent to make children always be nice to each other?
 It is just as difficult for the school as it is for you at home.
 Think about your school and its teachers as partners, which makes it much easier to work together and create bullying prevention strategies that work to reduce bullying.

 I would also like to leave you with a reason for optimism.
 While anti-bullying laws do not stop to bullying, the situation is far from hopeless.
 Logically, the best way to help children is by providing them with the wisdom and resilience to make others stop bullying them.
 With the right techniques, this is actually much easier to accomplish than most people imagine.
 While it takes months and years of daily lessons to teach children the three “R”s, it only takes a few lessons to teach students to understand the dynamics and solutions to bullying.

-I am excited that Be Strong is working with me to develop a prevention and resilience program that teaches children the simple skills needed to stop bullies in their tracks and even to turn them into friends.
+I am excited that Be Strong is working with me to develop and resilience program that teaches children the simple skills needed to navigate social aggression and even to turn the kids harassing them into friends.
 These are skills that will help children have better relationships throughout life.